Championing Open-source Development in Machine Learning

 - Proposals for better workflows or incentives for open-source development and maintenance in ML

-Accepted submissions will be presented during joint poster sessions and will be made publicly available as non-archival reports, allowing future submissions to archival conferences or journals.
+Accepted submissions will be presented during joint poster sessions and made publicly available as non-archival reports, allowing future submissions to archival conferences or journals.

 Schedule